ebosetalee/path-to-data-science/README.md

 ### PANDAS
 ` pandasintro.py `

+Pandas is an open source python library providing high performance data manipulation and analysis tool using its powerful data structures.
+Pandas involve 2 structures:
+1. Series - a single dimension with a homogenous data type values. `series()`
+2. DataFrame - a two dimension data structure with heterogenous data type elements. `pd.DataFrame()`
 - Import the Pandas library as pd
 - Define data with column and rows in a variable named d
 - Create a data frame using the function pd.DataFrame() -- (note the Capital D and F)
 - The data frame contains 3 columns and 5 rows
 - Print the data frame output with the print() function

+__Advantages of Pandas:__
+1. Easy handling of missing data
+2. Data can be sliced, merged, concatenated and reshaped.
 Before analyzing data, a Data Scientist must extract the data, and make it clean and valuable.

 #### EXTRACT DATA